wdelfuego/nova4-formattable-date/README.md

 ### Filtering

 This package comes with 5 different filters:
-- `DateFilter` only shows events whose date match the filter value
+- `DateFilter` only shows items whose date match the filter value
-- `DateFilterAfter` only shows events whose date is later than the filter value
+- `DateFilterAfter` only shows items whose date is later than the filter value
-- `DateFilterAfterOrOn` only shows events whose date is later than or on the same date as the filter value
+- `DateFilterAfterOrOn` only shows items whose date is later than or on the same date as the filter value
-- `DateFilterBefore` only shows events whose date is earlier than the filter value
+- `DateFilterBefore` only shows items whose date is earlier than the filter value
-- `DateFilterBeforeOrOn` only shows events whose date is earlier than or on the same date as the filter value
+- `DateFilterBeforeOrOn` only shows items whose date is earlier than or on the same date as the filter value

 You can add a combination of these filters to the Nova resource to allow end users to define a date range.

 To add the filters to your Nova resource, first add `use` statements for the filters you need to the resource file:
 ```
 use Wdelfuego\Nova4\FormattableDate\Filters\DateFilter;